SevenShepherd/SevenShepherd.github.io/_posts/2023-02-21-computer-programming-courses.markdown

 There are many built-in data types in Python, and while it is true that Python is dynamically typed, and that we do not have to declare the type of a variable statically, we still need to understand what is being assigned on the right hand side of the assignment operator.
 I understand that I've used some words that you do not understand yet, just bare with me as I explain the aforementioned terms.

-Before moving on to variables an assignment, let's look at a few of the built in data types that are available to us in the Python programming language.
+Before moving on to variables and assignment, let's look at a few of the built in data types that are available to us in the Python programming language.
 According to the [The Python Standard Library](https://docs.python.org/3/library/stdtypes.html) the principal built-in types are numerics, sequences, mappings, classes, instances and exceptions.

 |Data Type|Built-in|
 |:-:|:-:|